EvelynSubarrow/SilverSwallow/README.md

 Once you have access to Network Rail data, you should rename `config.json.example` to `config.json`, substituting your Network Rail feed credentials, as well as those for your database.

+You should amend and appropriately rename `corpus_pull.sh`, then run it in order to retrieve location information.

 Next, you should amend and appropriately rename `cif_pull.sh.example`, then run it in order to retrieve the schedule snapshot for the week.

 You must initialise the database (`database_structure.py --init`), then run the parser (`parser.py datasets/sched.cif`), which will populate the